howtographql/howtographql/content/backend/graphql-node-typescript/9-subscriptions.md

 In the code above, in `subscribe` function, you are using the `context.pubSub` to create an instance of `AsyncIterable` that listens to the `newLink` event.
 This will be the trigger for our GraphQL subscriptions.
 So in case of an active subscription, the `AsyncIterable` will be created, and a listener for the events will be active.

-Then, on every value emitted for that event, we will get our `resolve` function called with the event _payload_ (that matches the strucutre that we use for our events declaration in `PubSubChannels`)
+Then, on every value emitted for that event, you'll get our `resolve` function called with the event _payload_ (that matches the structure that you use for our events declaration in `PubSubChannels`).

 ### Adding subscriptions to your resolvers

-The last thing we need to do for our subscription implementation itself is to actually trigger that `newLink` event from our code!
+The last thing you need to do for our subscription implementation itself is to actually trigger that `newLink` event from our code!

 <Instruction>

-Still in `src/schema.ts`, locate your `post` resolver function, adding the following call to `pubSub.publish()` right before we return our `newLink`:
+Still in `src/schema.ts`, locate your `post` resolver function, adding the following call to `pubSub.publish()` right before you return the `newLink`:

 ```typescript{16}(path="hackernews-node-ts/src/schema.ts)
 const resolvers = {